 Process Design

-The process design phase looks into the specific requirements of a powder processing plant, meticulously selecting equipment tailored to the characteristics of the powders.
-Balancing between efficiency, cost-effectiveness, and possible environmental impacts.
+The process design phase examines the specific requirements of a powder processing plant.
+It meticulously selects equipment tailored to the characteristics of the powders.
+The goal is to balance efficiency, cost-effectiveness, and potential environmental impacts.

 Equipment Selection